xaaha/hulak/docs/yaml_body.md

 Represents the body of an HTTP request.
 Only one body type is allowed per request.

-- FormData map[string]string Form data fields sent as multipart/form-data.
+- FormData `map[string]string` Form data fields sent as multipart/form-data.
-- UrlEncodedFormData map[string]string Data sent as application/x-www-form-urlencoded.
+- UrlEncodedFormData `map[string]string` Data sent as application/x-www-form-urlencoded.
-- Graphql \*GraphQl GraphQL queries and variables.
+- Graphql: With GraphQL queries and variables.
 - Raw string Raw body content as a string.

+> [!Note]
+>
-Rules: 1.
-The body must not be empty or nil.
-2. Only one body type must be present and non-empty.
-3. If using Graphql, the query field must be provided.
+> 1. The body must not be empty or nil.
+> 2. Only one body type must be present and non-empty.
+> 3. If using Graphql, the query field must be provided.

-#### GraphQl

-Graphql must have query.
-Specifies the structure for GraphQL requests.

 ## Examples